zhudotexe/FFXIV_PaissaHouse/README.md

 If you plan on sweeping the same district multiple times in a row, run `/psweep reset` between each sweep to reset the internal sweep cache.

+### Lottery Sweeps

+To contribute information about a plot on sale via lottery, simply view the plot's placard by teleporting to the ward, walking up to the plot, and right-clicking on the placard.
+This will help ensure that we have up-to-date lottery counts for each plot!

 ## Custom Output Format